in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 }
 ```

-##### Is this kind of Tomcat server usage what is commonly referred to as "Embedded Tomcat Server" ?
+### Q :  Is this kind of Tomcat server usage what is commonly referred to as "Embedded Tomcat Server" ?

 > This answer applies only to our Basic JSP Servlets and Spring MVC Courses.
 For all the courses using Spring Boot we use an embedded tomcat server.